-We have conducted extensive simulation study to evaluate the performance of different mobile ad hoc networks routing protocols reactive AODV, proactive OLSR, hybrid TORA.
-We used OPNET 14.0 simulator to carry out simulation study [7], which is used for network modeling and simulation results as it has fastest event simulation engine.
+We have conducted extensive simulation study to evaluate the quality of service for various mobile ad hoc networks' routing protocols; reactive AODV, proactive OLSR, hybrid TORA.
+We have used OPNET 14.0 simulator to carry out simulation of MANETs routing protocols [7], which is used for network modeling and it has very fast event simulation engine.

-A. Mobility Model: Mobile nodes in the simulation area move according to random waypoint model [5].

-B. Radio Network Interfaces: The physical radio characteristics of each mobile node's network interface, such as the antenna gain, transmit power, and receiver sensitivity, were chosen to approximate the direct sequence spread spectrum radio [6].
+- A. Mobility Model: Mobile nodes in the simulation area move according to random waypoint model [5]. - B. Radio Network Interfaces: The physical radio characteristics of each mobile node's network interface, such as the antenna gain, transmit power, and receiver sensitivity, were chosen to approximate the direct sequence radio [6].

-C. Media Access Control: The distribution coordination function (DCF) of IEEE 802.1 1b was used for underlying MAC layer [6].
-Default values are used for MAC layer parameters.

-D. Network Traffic: In order to compare simulation results for performance of each routing protocol, communication model used for network traffic sources is FTP.

-E. Traffic Configuration: For traffic configuration, all experiments have one data flow between a source node to a sink node consisting of TCP file transfer session and TCP transmits with the highest achievable rate.
-TCP is used to study the effect of congestion control and reliable delivery [3].
+- C. Media Access Control: The distribution coordination function (DCF) of IEEE 802.1 1b was used for underlying MAC layer [6].
+Default values are used for MAC layer parameters. - D. Network Traffic: In order to compare simulation results for QoS of each routing protocol, communication model used for network traffic sources is FTP. - E. Traffic Configuration: For traffic configuration, all experiments have one data flow between a source node to a sink node consisting of TCP file transfer session and TCP transmits packets with the highest achievable rate with reliable delivery [3].